llama-recipes

 README:

 The 'llama-recipes' repository is a companion to the Meta Llama models.
-We support the latest version, Llama 3.1, in this repository.
-The goal is to provide a scalable library for fine-tuning Meta Llama models, along with some example scripts and notebooks to quickly get started with using the models in a variety of use-cases, including fine-tuning for domain adaptation and building LLM-based applications with Llama and other tools in the LLM ecosystem.
-The examples here showcase how to run Llama locally, in the cloud, and on-prem.
+We support the latest version, Llama 3.2 Vision and Llama 3.2 Text, in this repository.
+This repository contains example scripts and notebooks to get started with the models in a variety of use-cases, including fine-tuning for domain adaptation and building LLM-based applications with Llama and other tools in the LLM ecosystem.
+The examples here use Llama locally, in the cloud, and on-prem.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.